A Frazer Nash in the 1930s .

 The note on the rear of this photograph says "1930s, Eyam, Derbyshire Hillclimb Trials".
 Judging by the mud-plugging going on in the photograph, this looks like a trial rather than a hillclimb to me.
-The badge on the radiator, and the shape of the bonnet & front axle arrangement, leads me to think this is a 1930s Frazer Nash, one of the chain-driven cars so popular in pre-war competitive events, and still a favourite in VSCC competition even now, some 70 years later.
-Does PF 4064 survive somewhere, and does anyone recognise the badge fitted to the headlamp bar, just ahead of the radiator?
+The badge on the radiator, and the shape of the bonnet & front axle arrangement, quickly confirmed that this is a 1920s Frazer Nash, one of the chain-driven cars so popular in pre-war competitive events, and still a favourite in VSCC competition even now, some 80 years later.
+Happily, a check of the DVLA site confirms that PF 4064 survives somewhere, and is taxed.
+Does anyone recognise the badge fitted to the headlamp bar, just ahead of the radiator?
 The driver has chosen to go bare-headed, with only a pipe for comfort, his passenger (the 'bouncer') opting for a trilby to keep his locks in order.

 |